leshow/blog/content/post/rust_for_java_devs.md

 Thangs::add_thang(&mut thangs, Thang {});
 ```

-In my opinion, a good handle Rust starts with an understanding of the basic data type definitions. `enum` and `struct` will be your bread and butter.
-In Java, all these features are stuck together in objects.
-Objects in Java have both a data type definition and method implementations, this couples code together (I suppose intentionally).
+In my opinion, a good handle on Rust starts with an understanding of the basic data type definitions. `enum` and `struct` will be your bread and butter.
+In Java, something like `struct` and `impl` are stuck together in objects, where your data and methods cohabitate, this couples code together (I suppose intentionally).
 Before you think "well why can't Rust just add objects", Java is also getting a struct-like feature.
 Coming in Java 14, "Records" will be added to the language.
-So it may actually be the case that next generation Java code will end up looking more rust-ic than the inverse (I'm in no way claiming Rust was the first to do sum & product types).
-I've even seen proposals in Java that have something like sum types, so go ahead!
-Embrace algebraic data types!
-They are a pleasure to use.
+So it may actually be the case that next generation of Java code will end up looking more rust-ic than the inverse (I'm in no way claiming Rust was the first to do sum & product types).
+I've even seen proposals in Java that have something like sum types, so go ahead, embrace algebraic data types!

 ## Stack vs Heap